Grand Regency Scandal: Political Fallout

-The scandal is the first major test of the Grand Coalition government following the resolution of the 2007-2008 Kenyan crisis.
-The Grand Coalition includes Kimunya's Party of National Unity (PNU) and their rivals, the Orange Democratic Movement (ODM).
+The scandal was the first major test of the Grand Coalition government following the resolution of the 2007-2008 Kenyan crisis.
+The Grand Coalition included Kimunya's Party of National Unity (PNU) and their rivals, the Orange Democratic Movement (ODM).

 The political dimensions to the scandal are still unfolding.
-Kimunya has been identified as a potential successor to President Mwai Kibaki of PNU, while Orengo is a member of ODM.
-When first alerted of the sale, Orengo ordered his ministry to block the transfer of the land grant, but members of the Secret Police arrived at the ministry and reportedly threatened Orengo's employees into completing the transfer.
-Other members of PNU, including presidential aspirant Martha Karua, joined Orengo and ODM in calling for full disclosure of the details of the sale, and Kimunya's resignation or dismissal, though Karua later backed off the call for dismissal.
-The sole member of Parliament to vote against the motion of censure was PNU-allied vice-president Kalonzo Musyoka, whose own presidential ambitions stands to improve with the divisions within the Kikuyu ethnic block of PNU, giving him a motive to support Kimunya.
+Kimunya had been identified as a potential successor to President Mwai Kibaki of PNU, while Oreng'o was a member of ODM.
+When first alerted of the sale, Oreng'o ordered his ministry to block the transfer of the land grant, but members of the Secret Police arrived at the ministry and reportedly threatened Orengo's employees into completing the transfer.
+Other members of PNU, including presidential aspirant Martha Karua, joined Oreng'o and ODM in calling for full disclosure of the details of the sale, and Kimunya's resignation or dismissal, though Karua later backed off the call for dismissal.
+The sole member of Parliament to vote against the motion of censure was PNU-allied vice-president Kalonzo Musyoka, whose own presidential ambitions stood to improve with the divisions within the Kikuyu ethnic block of PNU, giving him a motive to support Kimunya.

 On 3 July, a parliamentary committee investigating the sale issued a preliminary report recommending the suspension of the sale.
 The committee, headed by PNU-affiliated attorney general Amos Wako, called for the resignation or dismissal of Kimunya, as well as National Intelligence Services, Maj-Gen Michael Gichangi, Central Bank governor Njuguna Ndung'u and the secretary to the board of directors at the CBK.
 Additionally, the Parliament refused to consider any bills relating to the Finance Ministry, pending Kimunya's ouster.
 This included the National Budget.